last update: Oct 1, 2009

 Another programmer?

-In the last few years, as serial and parallel interfaces have almost disappeared, electronics enthusiasts find even more difficult to program microcontrollers; old time programmers don't work any more; common solutions include using USB to serial adapters (which can't accept direct access but only slow API calls), or add-on interface chips, like FTDIxxxx, which appear substantially as serial interfaces and require custom or proprietary drivers.
+In the last few years [...so it was in 2007], as serial and parallel interfaces have almost disappeared, electronics enthusiasts find even more difficult to program microcontrollers; old time programmers don't work any more; common solutions include using USB to serial adapters (which can't accept direct access but only slow API calls), or add-on interface chips, like FTDIxxxx, which appear substantially as serial interfaces and require custom or proprietary drivers.

 So why not use PIC controllers and their native USB interface?